Key Stage 3 Curriculum Outline

 Future Opportunities and Pathways Post 16

 For pupils who want to pursue a career in Programming or Game Design, the GCSE Computer Science course will be the most appropriate route.
-The Certificate in Digital Applications qualification and the ECDL qualification are both held in high regard by employers and will be suitable for most jobs that require an understanding of ICT.
+Both qualification are both held in high regard by employers and will be suitable for most jobs that require an understanding of Computer Science and ICT.

 Extra Curricular Opportunities